wlillisdev/quiz-master/README.md

 -  ## Acknowledgements
- - Special thanks to my mentor Miguel Martinez for their help and guidance in the development of my project.
+ - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my project.
 Special thanks to my tutor Kasia and our regular class meeting’s and members of the awesome slack community

    # Conclusion
-    - I would like to experiment more with java script but as i am only getting to grips with the language i kept concept simple.
+    - I would like to experiment more with javaScript but as i am only getting to grips with the language i kept concept simple.
     - If I was to build this site again, I would spend more time on the wireframes and know exactly how to structure each section and element before i start.
     - If i had time i would like to add a timer function to the quizz.
     - I would also learn to make more commits during the project built.